Texas Tech Red Raiders football: Uniforms

 Texas Tech's football team was originally known as the "Matadors" from 1925 to 1936, a name suggested by the wife of E. Y. Freeland, the first football coach, to reflect the Spanish Renaissance architecture on campus.
 The students followed the suggestion, and later chose scarlet and black as the school colors inspired by a matador's traditional red cape and black outfit.
 In 1934, head coach Pete Cawthon ordered scarlet satin uniforms for the football team.
 He said that if the team did not attract attention by their playing, they would at least be noticed because of the flashy uniforms.
 The football team, wearing its new outfit, defeated heavily favored Loyola Marymount in Los Angeles on October 26, 1934.
 A Los Angeles sports writer called the Matadors a "red raiding team", coining the moniker Texas Tech's athletics teams use today.

 Texas Tech's uniform consists of any combination of scarlet, black, and white.
 Since 2006, Under Armour has been the team's outfitter.
 In 2013, head coach Kliff Kingsbury was given creative control over the team's uniforms and equipment design via a contract clause.
+Starting in 2024, Adidas has taken over as the uniform partner of the Red Raiders, with certain uniforms featuring the personal logo of former Tech QB Patrick Mahomes II, an Adidas endorsee.

 The 2010 team was the first to wear white helmets since 1974.
 The white helmets were similar in design to the ones worn during the Jim Carlen era from 1970–1974 featuring a one-inch scarlet stripe in the middle bordered by two half inch black stripes.
 The helmets used in 2010 feature a black face mask instead of scarlet and the current version of the Double T. The helmets were worn for away games against the New Mexico Lobos, Iowa State Cyclones, and Oklahoma Sooners.
 The 2013 team saw a great expansion of uniform combinations and designs coinciding with Kingsbury's creative control over the uniforms.
 In 2019, Texas Tech would wear the College Football 150 patch, a patch worn by every FBS program to recognize the invention of college football in 1869, above the Big 12 logo on all their uniforms worn that season.